G4170nd3/bub-sort/README.md

 Average Case - O(n^2)
 Worst Case - O(n^2)

-This is a greaphical representation of how a modified bubble sort algorithm would work.
+This is a visual representation of how a modified bubble sort algorithm would work.